-The constant growth of data on the Internet creates a demand for a tool that could process textual information in a faster way with no effort from the ordinary user.
+The constant growth of data on the Internet creates a demand for tools that process textual information.

 Moreover, it's highly important that this instrument of text analysis could implement solutions for both low and high-level NLP tasks such as counting word frequencies, calculating sentiment analysis of the texts or detecting patterns in relationships between words.